 Examination and analysis of curriculum materials and instructional strategies for teaching and learning English in grades 7-12.
-Includes content specific lesson planning that addresses the New York State Learning Standards, demonstrations, simulated activities, and field activities in 7-12 classrooms.
-At least 10 hours of fieldwork required.
+Includes content-specific lesson planning that addresses the New York State Learning Standards, demonstrations, simulated activities, and field activities in 7-12 classrooms.
+Fifteen hours of fieldwork required.
 3 credits.